Healthy Homes Assessment Pipitea

 What We Do

-As building inspectors we handle all aspects that come with specialist house examinations.
-We are here to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the aspects associated with professional home inspections.
+We’re there to make sure you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one, and undertake comprehensive inspections so you won’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning a house.
+We take your investment seriously and conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the exciting aspects of buying or owning the home.

-We specialise in a variety of services to make sure that you are completely informed of the condition of any property that you might be contemplating buying or selling along with other solutions.
+We offer a wide range of solutions to make sure that you are completely informed about the condition of any property you may be thinking of buying or selling as well as additional solutions.

 Get Peace of Mind - Get in Touch